gaucho-labs/leptos-query/README.md

 - **Server-Side Rendering (SSR) Compatibility**: Fetch your queries on the server and smoothly serialize them to the client, just as you would with a Leptos Resource.

-- **Client-Side Resource Persistance**: Cache your queries to local storage or async-db.
+- **Client-Side Resource Persistance**: Cache your queries to local storage, async-db, or another custom client side cache.

 - **Efficient De-duplication**: If you make multiple queries with the same Key, Leptos Query smartly fetches only once.